Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 ## Section I: Architecture and Execution

 Ethereum scales primarily through rollups and data‑availability optimization.
 Solana chooses a different path: a high‑throughput, single‑state L1 with a **parallel runtime**, a distinct networking stack, **local fee markets**, and a **hardware‑centric roadmap**.
-We compare these choices and the implications for latency‑sensitive apps, MEV, and developer ergonomics.
+This chapter compares these choices and the implications for latency‑sensitive apps, MEV, and developer ergonomics.

 Unlike Ethereum, where smart contracts typically store state internally and execute sequentially, Solana organizes state around an **account model** that cleanly separates programs from data.
 Programs are stateless executables while data lives in separate accounts owned by those programs.
 This architectural choice makes **composability** straightforward: programs call into one another via **cross-program invocations (CPIs)** and pass accounts as inputs.